ultr7A/ncode.core/README.md

-# Wrapt.co_re
+# ultr7A/ncode.core

-Shared domain model and utilities for wrapt.org programming language.
+Shared domain model and utilities for ultr7A/ncode sin(aesthe_tech) programming language.